 About Inherited Retinal Diseases

-Many degenerative retinal conditions are caused by genetic mutations that are passed down within families and lead to progressive disease, several visual impairment and blindness.
+Many degenerative retinal conditions are caused by genetic mutations that are passed down within families and lead to progressive disease, severe visual impairment and blindness.
 Unfortunately, there are a multitude of known mutations in multiple different genes that cause a variety of IRDs.
 Treating these conditions has been a significant challenge due to the sheer volume of potential therapeutic targets.
 Gene replacement therapy is a promising approach to providing lasting restoration of normal retinal function, but such therapies can only address one gene at a time, limiting their effectiveness.
 OCU400 is designed to modify the expression of key networks of genes involved in maintaining retinal homeostasis, potentially compensating for the impairment caused by the original gene mutation.

 - Cruz NM, Yuan Y, Leehy BD, Baid R, Kompella U., et. al. (2014)